AdobeDocs/journey-optimizer.en/help/using/test-approve/request-approval.md

 * **Active Approval policies exist**

     * **Campaigns**: If one or more active approval policies exist for the Campaign object in a sandbox, all campaigns in said sandbox will display the **[!UICONTROL Request Approval]** button.
-This means campaigns cannot be directly activated without approval.
+    If no approval policy applies to the selected object when the **[!UICONTROL Request Approval]** button is clicked, the auto-approval workflow will be triggered.

     * **Journeys**: If one or more active approval policies exist for the Journey object in a sandbox, all journeys will display the **[!UICONTROL Request Approval]** button.
-Similar to campaigns, journeys cannot be published directly if an approval policy is active.
+    If no approval policy applies to the selected object when the **[!UICONTROL Request Approval]** button is clicked, the auto-approval workflow will be triggered.

 ## Send Approval request